Capitalism and Slavery: Legacy

 These are all recognised as somewhat contentious, with #1 and #3 particularly so.
 All four are considered fundamental to the project work, and capable of being illuminated by the gathering of further data.

 Gareth Austin writing in the Cambridge History of Capitalism vol. II (2014) describes the rejection of Williams's thesis about the economic impact of slavery on the Industrial Revolution as revisionist interpretation.
 He goes on to describe a challenge to that interpretation by Joseph E. Inikori, based on whole-Atlantic trade and (for example) the hinterland trade of British cloth destined for West Africa.
 He footnotes a comment "One should distinguish the issue of causality of the industrial revolution from the fact that various specific industrial investments were indeed made with profits from slave ships or slave estates, as Williams documented."

+In 2023, the Royal Historical Society hosted an event entitled: "Eric Williams’ Capitalism and Slavery: debates, legacies and new directions for research".
+Its panel included: Dr Heather Cateau, Dr Stephen Mullen, Professor Harvey Neptune, Professor Meleisa Ono-George and Professor Matthew J. Smith.
+They discussed its impact over the decades and the direction for future of historicism on slavery and the slave trade.

+Professor David Eltis's 2025 book Atlantic Cataclysm:Rethinking the Atlantic Slave Trades highlights the fact that in 1804 there were 45 million enslaved people in the whole world of which the British held only about 750,000(1.7%) with far more being held in America and Brazil and asks the question - why didn't industrialization happen earlier in the Americas or in Spain or Portugal?
+He says, "Adopting these larger perspectives makes it beyond credulity that slavery or the slave trade that supported it could have kick-started economic growth.
+It is far more likely that the key to such developments lay in conditions within Britain, and eventually the Netherlands and the US, that enabled slaveholdings and other overseas activities to have had such an impact.
+Enslaved people and their owners could not by themselves have been critically important to industrialization."